-LPR Cancellation of Removal is a form of relief that is available to certain lawful permanent residents in removal proceedings due to a Criminal Conviction.
-If the application is successful, the removal proceedings will conclude, and the immigration judge will allow the applicant to keep the green card.
+LPR Cancellation of Removal is a form of relief which is available to certain lawful permanent residents in removal proceedings due to a Criminal Conviction.
+If the application is successful, the removal proceedings will conclude, and the immigration judge will allow the applicant to keep his or her green card.
 This type of relief is usually only available once, and it allows lawful permanent residents to avoid removal after committing a criminal offense.

 Our New Jersey Immigration Lawyers can assist you in preparing and presenting an application for LPR cancellation of removal.
 To be eligible for this type of relief, an applicant must meet several requirements.
 First, it needs to be established that the applicant has been a Lawful Permanent Resident (LPR) for at least five years from the date the application was filed.
 Furthermore, the applicant must demonstrate at least seven years of qualifying continuous residence in the United States.
 Additionally, since LPR cancellation of removal can only be granted once in an applicant’s lifetime, the applicant must establish that he/she has not been granted this relief, or 212(c) relief in the past.

 An aggravated felony could bar this type of relief.
 An aggravated felony is a broad category of criminal offenses that carry certain severe consequences under the immigration and nationality laws of the United States.
 Since the Immigration and Nationality Act of 1988 introduced the concept of the aggravated felony in 1988, the number of crimes considered aggravated felonies has drastically increased.